Existence of Rank Two Vector Bundles on Higher Dimensional Toric Varieties: About pseudo-symmetric toric varieties.

-Note that from the description of $G(\Sigma_{\mathbb{P}^n})$, the above result, unfortunately, does not apply to $\mathbb{P}^n$.
-In the last section of this paper, we will prove the existence of an indecomosable rank $2$ vector bundle on any Del Pezzo variety.
+It's obvious, that for $n \geq 2$, $\mathbb{P}^n$ does not contain two centrally symmetric maximals cones, so unfortunately the main theorem does not apply to $\mathbb{P}^n$. \end{remark} In the last section of this paper, we will prove the existence of an indecomosable rank $2$ vector bundle on any Del Pezzo variety of dimension $n>2$.